CCrowRun/ccrow-grammable/README.md

 ## High Level Specs
-Nomster is a Ruby on Rails application, with a database is managed by Postgres
+Grammable is a Ruby on Rails application, with a database is managed by PostgreSQL
 * Rails v.
 5.2.3
 * Ruby v.
 2.5.3

 ### Integrations Used

-The following gems support Nomster's functionality:
+The following gems support Grammable's functionality:
 * Devise, for user authentication
 * RSpec and FactoryBot, for testing
 * Figaro, for controlling environment variables